An4ik/Python-TDD/basic_math_operations/instruction.md

 #Basic Math Operations
-Test-driven development (TDD) is an evolutionary approach to development which combines test-first development where you write a test before you write just enough production code to fulfill that test and refactoring.
-In other words, it’s one way to think through your requirements or design before your write your functional code.
-TDD for basic math operations means that we will test code and refactor the code.
+DESCRIBE THE TASK

+##Part1

-Part1 1)Look at the file Basic_math_operations.py
+1) Look at the file Basic_math_operations.py

-2)We write some unit test for basic_math_operators (look at the file tests/find_min_test.py)
+2) We write some unit test for basic_math_operators (look at the file tests/find_min_test.py)

-3)Run tests:
+3) Run tests:

-python3 -m unittest tests/Test_for_basic_math_operations.py You will see that it ran 12 tests and all of them FAILED (failures=12)
+        python3 -m unittest tests/test_number.py

+    You will see that it ran 12 tests and all of them FAILED (failures=12)

-4)Now, complete that functions in Basic_math_operations.py
+4) Now, complete that functions in number.py

-5)After running tests all of them should be passed.
+5) After running tests all of them should be passed.

-6)Compare your answer with mine located in answers/Basic_math_operations.p
+6) Compare your answer with mine located in answers/number.p

-7)Commit and push your changes